 3-6 credits/ Powers

-Topics in this course include personal data collection, their use, and misuse; laws and means of protecting one’s privacy; intellectual property; strategies to find information online, including use of the library’s online databases and evaluating the credibility of sources; informed use of Web technologies like wikis, blogs, and search engines; and current issues like RFIDs, data mining, and electronic voting.
+Topics in this course include personal data collection, use, and misuse; laws and means of protecting one’s privacy; intellectual property; strategies to find information online, including use of the library’s online databases, and to evaluate the credibility of the source; ethical use of information and computers; current issues like e-waste, multitasking, credit card use and debt; phishing and identity theft; electronic voting.
 Credit will be given for only one of CSC 151, 152, 153, 154, and 155.
 Prerequisite: Basic computer literacy.

 CSC 154: Healthcare Informatics (F, S)